jcolombo/paymo-api-php/README.md

 https://github.com/paymoapp/api

 ***
- NOT RELEASED YET (@dev package only, changes daily)
+ UNSTABLE RELEASE 0.5 (use @dev package for latest, changes daily)

- This Package is completely unstable and in active initial development as of March 1st, 2020.
+ This Package is unstable and in active development but mostly usable as of March 18th, 2020.
  The planned 1.0.0 release is expected by April 2020.
 And is being built and supported by the development team at 360 PSG, Inc. released under the MIT License for all to use.
 Give us a little time to get it stable and finished.
+ Assume that anything could change with breaking updates prior to release 1.0.0.
 ***

 ## Package Features

 - Object-Oriented Fetch, Create, Update and Delete classes for ALL Paymo objects
-- Strict Type checking to insure proper data types are being used for each object type
+- [Partial] Strict Type checking to insure proper data types are being used for each object type
 - Select deep level relationships with a single call
 - Easily upload and attach local image files for objects that have images (client logos, users, etc)
 - Ability to extend and overload package objects with your own extensions
-- Local file caching to avoid unneeded repeat calls to the API (helping avoid rate limits)
+- [ToDo] Local file caching to avoid unneeded repeat calls to the API (helping avoid rate limits)
-- Deep logging tools for debugging during integration and development
+- [ToDo] Deep logging tools for debugging during integration and development

 ## Requirements